Thursday, November 21, 2024

 Make the Most of Your Mostar Trip with a Taste of Bosnian Coffee

-If you’re a coffee-lover, you cannot pass on a traditional Bosnian coffee.
+If you’re a coffee lover, you cannot pass on a traditional Bosnian coffee.
 Very similar to Turkish coffee, once again due to the Ottoman influence, Bosnian coffee is brewed and served in a small copper pot (ibrik).
 As opposed to Turkish coffee the Bosnian one doesn’t come already sweetened.
 You’ll be served the pot along with a cup and sugar cubes, so you can sweeten your coffee as you desire.
 Probably one of the best parts of Bosnian coffee is the beautifully decorated coffee set.
 And if you like sweets, Bosnian coffee is often accompanied by a Turkish delight (or lokum).

 Bosnian Coffee Sets